Mann Gulch Fire, 1949

 Brochure for visitors to Mann Gulch, USFS 1997 [PDF].

-To see a visual record of USFS smokejumping history, see the Smokejumpers gallery from the FHS Photo Collection, as well as a clip of historic smokejumper film footage from the FHS YouTube Channel.
+To see a visual record of USFS smokejumping history, see the Smokejumpers gallery from the FHS Photo Collection, browse digitized smokejumper photos on our Image Database, and view a clip of historic smokejumper film footage from the FHS YouTube Channel.